cujojs/wire/docs/configure.md

 });
 ```

-# Init vs. Ready
+# Init vs. ready methods

-While (init methods)[#init-methods] and (ready methods)[#ready-methods) sound similar (and they are), there is an important difference: their order in the component lifecycle.
+While [init methods](#init-methods) and [ready methods](#ready-methods) sound similar (and they are), there is an important difference: their order in the component lifecycle.
 In short, a component's init methods are executed earlier than its ready methods.

 To be more specific, init methods are executed *before* a component is allowed to be dereferenced--any attempt to dereference it will return a pending promise.
 This gives a component a chance to setup any necessary state or do any necessary work before any other components are allowed to inject or make connections to it.